Venice in Two Days

 Staying in Venice for more than 2 days?

-If you are fortunate enough to stay longer in Venice and have followed our itinerary, there are still many other attractions to visit in the city, plus some great day trips.
+If you're lucky enough to stay longer in Venice and have followed our itinerary, there are still many other attractions to visit in the city, plus some great day trips.

 These are our recommendations: